ember-learn/ember-blog/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Make sure to add a descriptive title in the field above!
 E.g. "Fixes the header title color on the homepage"  -->

+## Ember Times review template

+- [ ] Author's name at top and bottom
+- [ ] Put emoji in writeup title
+- [ ] Link to external article/repo/etc in paragraph/body text, not just the header title (link in header title is optional now)
+- [ ] Add the contributor in the post in format "FirstName LastName (@githubUserName)" linked to their GitHub account
+- [ ] Check that all links work

 ## What it does
 <!--- Tell us what this fix does in a few sentences.
 E.g. "This updates the header title's font color to Ember Orange." -->